 This is an acrylic painting on reclaimed cedar wood.
-Loopy is ready for a Food Truck Fundraiser on June 6, from 11:30am-12:30pm in Ottawa, Ontario.
+Loopy is donated art work for a Food Truck Fundraiser.

-Recently, a student from Ottawa Technical High School asked if I could contribute something to their fundraiser “to raise awareness while also petitioning to raise the sentencing for animal abuse.”
-All proceeds will go to Ottawa Dog Rescue.
+Recently, a Civics student from Ottawa Technical High School asked if I could contribute art for their fundraiser “to raise awareness while also petitioning to raise the sentencing for animal abuse.”
+All proceeds go to Ottawa Dog Rescue.

-Of course, I am pleased to help this worthy cause organized by the Civics class at Ottawa Tech.
-The Food Truck Fundraiser is their social action project for the course.
+Of course, I am pleased to help this worthy cause.
+The Food Truck Fundraiser is the Civics class social action project for the course.

 Painting on reclaimed wood.

 This is the first dog I paint on a smaller piece of wood measuring 4 ½ “ by 12”.
-I have varnished the wood to a glossy finish.
+The wood is varnished to a glossy finish.

 I can get lost for hours in the paintings that I work on and I have a special fondness for painting animals.
-Here is Chico, my Havanese.
-I painted him last summer and I am glad that I have this as a memento of his time with us.
-We had to say goodbye to Chico in March of this year.
+Last summer, I painted Chico, my Havanese, and I have this as a memorial portrait now that he is no longer with us.

-In my art room, I have more reclaimed wood pieces just waiting to be painted.
-Thankfully, this time of year yields lots of free wood that people want to get rid of.
+In my art room, more reclaimed wood pieces wait to be painted.

-I can be contacted here if you have any questions or if you wish to commission a portrait of your own favourite fur baby.
+I can be contacted here if you have any questions or if you wish to commission a portrait of your own.